ibtyog/cock-api/README.md

 }
 ```

-<u>Ingredient's IDs are validated before running a POST request.
-If ingredient with passed ID does not exist - cocktail will not be created!</u>
+<ins>Ingredient's IDs are validated before running a POST request.
+If ingredient with passed ID does not exist - cocktail will not be created!</ins>

 #### Example of invalid ingredient ID response

 <code>Ingredient id ${invalid_id} is invalid.</code> Status code (404).

-<u>All fields of cocktail model are required in Body Json, to successfully execute POST request!</u>
+<ins>All fields of cocktail model are required in Body Json, to successfully execute POST request!</ins>

 #### Example of incomplete body response